any-tdf/stdf/docs/mds/guide/quickStart_en.md

 <!-- main -> next -->

-> Tip：All code or commands can be double-clicked to select the word, three clicks to select the line.
+> Tip: All code or commands can be double-clicked to select the word, three clicks to select the line.

 ## 😉 Existing works